Impact of California’s PAGA Cases Ruling on HR (Plus Proactive Measures for Compliance)

 The Bottom Line

-The recent California Supreme Court ruling underscores the necessity for HR professionals to ensure thorough compliance with labor laws.
+The recent California Supreme Court ruling underscores the necessity for HR professionals to ensure thorough independent contractor compliance with labor laws.
 By putting in place stringent compliance measures, effective payroll management, precise worker classification, and robust internal communication, HR departments can safeguard their organizations from increased PAGA litigation risks.
 Feel free to schedule a complimentary consultation on how to protect against legal challenges while enhancing your organization’s reputation as a fair employer.